cohenadair/anglers-log/2.0/dev_notes.md

 * `anglers` can be inferred from selected catches.

 ## Catches
-* When adding a location, give the option to select a fishing spot, use current coordinates, or enter coordinates.
+* When adding a location to a Catch, give the option to select a body of water and fishing spot, use current coordinates, or enter coordinates.

 ## Bodies of Water
 * Combine Bodies of Water and Map pages.